 Proper catch and release techniques save a fish’s life.
 Using a bad habit or unknowing using a bad method causes death.
 Learning proper release is one of the first skills anglers need.
 New anglers watch a video or look at pictures online.
 The picture does not tell the whole practice.
 Also, A few experienced anglers have bad habits and do not realize them.

+slime layer leading to disease and death in many instances.
 Taking Pictures and Handling Fish

 Holding a fish the wrong way hurts them also.
 Grabbing the lip of a bass for a photo is cruel.
 Lipping the bass breaks or dislocates the jaw if done incorrectly.
 All the fish’s weight is on their jaw.
 Place a hand under the belly on smaller fish.
 Bigger fish one hand near the head and the other near the anal fins.
 This supports the fish without harm.

 A fish uses a swim bladder for stability.
 A vertical hold causes an imbalance in the bladder.
 The fish ends up unable to swim upright upon release.
 This often results in delayed mortality.
 A fish can swim away looking okay but it is in shock.
 Once away they turn over or sideways.
 Granted some fish are able to handle stress but many game-fish are fragile.
 A catfish is able to take a lot of abuse but pike and bass will die with little poor handling.

 Hold the fish the right way and have someone take a picture.
 The removal of the hooks, weighing and picture needs to be done in 2-3 minutes.
 Keep the fish in a net underwater until ready.
 If hook removal takes that long release the fish without a picture so it can live.
 The